 When it comes to getting through detox, you do not have to do it alone.
-The team of professionals at Blueprints for Recovery can offer the support you need to get clean.
+The team of professionals at The PAC Program can offer the support you need to get clean.

 If you or a loved one are battling a serious addiction and needs supervision and support all the time, residential treatment is a great option.
 It ensures that you are away from an environment that allows drug use or makes access easy.
 You also receive support from the staff anytime you need them.

 Outpatient treatment is another beneficial choice for recovery.
 Outpatient care allows you to go about your normal life, but without heroin to get you through the day.
 Outpatient services include counseling and going to meetings.